nextcloud/cookbook/docs/dev/contributing/setup.md

 ## Enable the app

+By default, the Cookbook app will be disabled.
 You need to make sure the app is enabled in the NC server.
 You can use the occ interface if you have access.

-By default, the Cookbook app will be disabled.
-Open the Nextcloud web interface and login.
+Alternatively, open the Nextcloud web interface and login.
 Click your avatar, then Apps.
-Find the Cookbook app and click enable.
+Find the cookbook app and click on _Enable_.